Plug-in electric vehicles in China: 2020

 There were 4.9 million new energy vehicles at the end of 2020, accounting for 1.75% of all vehicles in Chinese roads, of which, 4 million are all-electric vehicles (81.3%).
 China accounts for 60% of the world's electric vehicle charging stations.

 2021

 New energy vehicles sales in totaled 3.521 million in 2021, consisting of 3.334 million passenger cars and 186,000 commercial vehicles.
 As of December 2021, the stock of highway legal plug-in cars totaled 7.84 million units, corresponding to about 46% of the global plug-in car fleet in use.
 Of these, all-electric cars accounted for 81.6% of the all new energy passenger cars in circulation.
 Plug-in passenger cars represent 2.6% of all cars on Chinese roads at the end of 2021.

+2022

+China produced 7.058 million new energy vehicle with a sale of 6.886 million in 2022, with 1.588 million plug-in vehicle and about 4,000 fuel cell electric vehicle.
+BYD Auto leads China's electric vehicle sales market in 2022, with a total annual sales volume of 1.8635 million vehicles, of which the DM hybrid (plug-in) electric vehicle accumulated a total annual sales volume of 946,200.
+China's annual sales of electric cars were impressive, but their growth was stagnant at the end of the year due to the impact of the pandemic.